 ** All sales are final!**

-We might possibly buy a female back from you after she is an adult if she fits our herd needs.
+We might possibly buy a goat back from you after it is an adult if the goat fits our herd needs.

 **NO DEPOSITS BEFORE KIDS ARE BORN.**

 Kids can be reserved AFTER birth for a NON-REFUNDABLE $100 deposit, or paid in full.
 Cash, check, or money order is accepted for deposits only.
 ANY FINAL PAYMENT MUST BE IN CASH before the kid leaves our farm.
 If you live a good distance from us, you can send the deposit by mail.
 Just contact us and we can make the arrangements.

 99% of the kids that we sell go to the people who are on the waiting list.
 If you are serious about buying a kid from us, get on this list.
 If you only THINK you MIGHT want a kid, please don't tie up space on this list.
 There are normally 10-20 people on our waiting list at any given time throughout the year.
 Most people are waiting 3 months or more to get a kid/s from us.
 We try to fill the kid requests in order that we receive them.